 The prominent, bristly seed heads of Echinacea inspired the generic name of the plant, taken from the Greek word echinos, meaning hedgehog.

-Full sun in well-drained soils.
+Grows best in full sun in well-drained soils.
 Prefers moist soils, but once established will tolerate dry soils.
 Does not benefit from additional fertility.